 Please contact the laboratory prior to sending.
 Obtain a corpus and antral biopsy.
 Place in a universal container and transport to the laboratory as soon as possible - certainly within 3 hours.

-Anal swabs are collected primarily for the detection of carriage of Vancomycin-Resistant Enterococci (VRE) or for culture for Neisseria gonorrhoeae.
+Rectal swabs are collected primarily for the detection of carriage of Vancomycin-Resistant Enterococci (VRE), Carbapenem resistant Enterobacteriacea (CRE) or for culture for Neisseria gonorrhoeae.
 Insert swab about 2 cm into anal cavity, rotate and send specimen to laboratory.

 Blood culture: Blood cultures should be performed an all patients with suspected osteomyelitis, preferably before antibiotics are started.